dazzl-tv/rspec_junit_formatter/README.md

   [xml-charsets]: https://www.w3.org/TR/xml/#charsets

-## Roadmap

- * It would be nice to split things up into individual test suites, although would this correspond to example groups?
-The subject?
-The spec file?
-Not sure yet.

 ## Development

 Run the specs with `bundle exec rake`, which uses [Appraisal][appraisal] to run the specs against all supported versions of rspec.

   [appraisal]: https://github.com/thoughtbot/appraisal

-## Releasing

-Bump the gem version in the gemspec, and commit.
-Then `bundle exec rake build` to build a gem package, `bundle exec rake install` to install and test it locally, then `bundle exec rake release` to tag and push the commits and gem.

 ## License